CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

 key_secret: "base64 data of secret"
 ```

-The file  `vars/czertainly.private` gets loaded at the playbook's beginning.
-The Following Ansible code is responsible for publishing the DNS challenge:
+The file `vars/czertainly.private` gets loaded every time the playbook is executed.
+The following Ansible task is responsible for publishing the challenge to desired DNS resolver:

 ```yaml
       community.general.nsupdate: